deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

   built-in DFF classes or functions, so the values that you write there are guaranteed to persist throughout the lifetime of the ``Context`` object.

-* **validation**: A flag that signals whether validation of the script is required during pipeline initialization.
-  It's important to validate custom scripts to ensure that no synthax errors have been made.

 * **framework_states**: This attribute is used for storing addon or pipeline states.
   Each turn, the DFF pipeline records the intermediary states of its components into this field, and clears it at the end of the turn.
 For this reason, developers are discouraged from storing